-3.11.
-How Applications are Processed
+3.11 How Applications are Processed

-Housing applicants are required to normally apply on-line and advice/assistance will be available should help be required to do this.
-Once an application has been accepted it is sent through to the Housing Needs Team.
+Once an application has been accepted at a local office it is sent through to the Housing Needs Team.
+In the future applicants may be required to normally apply on-line and assistance will be available should help be required to do this.

 Once received in the team, applications are logged on to the database system and assessed by a Housing Needs Officer.
-The form includes a number of 'trigger' questions that may prompt, for example, a support needs assessment or health and housing assessment.
+The forms include a number of 'trigger' questions that may prompt, for example, a support needs assessment or health and housing assessment.
 Once the Housing Needs team has received an application and any supporting information required the Council will seek to assess an application within 10 working days.
 Where a housing application is incomplete, submitted without all of the required information or if further information is required this will increase the time it takes for the application to be assessed.
-The application may also need to be returned for it to be fully completed or cancelled.
+The form may also need to be returned for it to be fully completed.